 Related Article: Meditation Area(s) in your Home: Best Way to Meditate at Home

-Transcendental Meditation is usually done in a seated position (chair or ground), chest upright, in as comfortable position as possible for the practitioner.
+Transcendental Meditation is usually done in a seated position (chair or ground).
+The chest is upright, in as comfortable position as possible, for the practitioner.
 The sessions generally last 15-20 minutes a few times a day, based on some research done on the practice.

 Mantras are a fundamental technique of ancient Vedic meditation and other forms of meditation practiced globally.
-In this particular practice though, they are used as a focal point for clarity, balance, concentration, calm and mindfulness.
+In this particular practice, they are used as a focal point for clarity, balance, concentration, calm and mindfulness.

-As mentioned above, Transcendental Meditation is usually done in twenty-minute sessions.
-Practitioners are encouraged to meditate twice daily, once in the morning and once in the afternoon is said to be most beneficial for your health.
+As beforementioned, Transcendental Meditation is usually done in twenty-minute sessions.
+Practitioners are encouraged to meditate twice daily.
+Once in the morning.
+Then, once in the afternoon is said to be most beneficial for your health.

 What Are The Benefits of Transcendental Meditation?

 Transcendental Meditation has been studied by researchers around the world, in more recent times.
 Prestigious institutions such as Harvard and Yale have even funded research on Transcendental Meditation.